 Always keep in mind the following safety instructions:

-- Carry out electrical connection by trained, qualified personnel authorised by the plant operator - If overvoltage surges are expected, overvoltage arresters should be installed
+- The electrical connection must only be carried out by trained, qualified personnel authorised by the plant operator. - If overvoltage surges are expected, overvoltage arresters should be installed.

 Only connect or disconnect in de-energized state.